mmswflow-upb/recipe-provider-web-server/README.md

 ```

 ### 4. Using Modules
-Make sure that in your package.json, you have set the type to "module"
+To be able to import modules, make sure that in your package.json you have set the type to "module"
 ```json
   "name": "recipe-app-web-server",
   "version": "1.0.0",